 How You Are Assessed

-The course is assessed through a variety of means, including in-class tests, coursework and examinations, although the majority of assessments are coursework based, reflecting the practical and applied nature of games computing science.
+The programme is assessed through a variety of means, including in-class tests, coursework, projects and examinations.
+The majority of assessments are coursework based, reflecting the practical and applied nature of games computing science.

 Applicants should have a minimum of 320 UCAS Tariff points from a minimum of two A Levels (or the equivalent).
 In addition to the minimum of two A Levels, other qualifications such as AS Levels, the Extended Project and the ASDAN CoPE for example, will be counted towards the 320 point requirement.

-Applicants will also be required to have at least five GCSEs at grade C or above (or the equivalent), including English Language and Maths.
+Applicants will also be required to have at least three GCSEs at grade C or above (or the equivalent), including English Language and Maths.

 Applications are welcomed from mature students who are studying towards an Access to Higher Education programme.
 A minimum of 45 level 3 credits at merit or above will be required.
 We will also consider applicants with extensive relevant work experience.